JuliaLWang8/ECE444-F2023-Lab5/README.md

 * Time to write tests: writing tests for each feature may be time consuming for developers, especially for an application with many features.
 This may not be the best utilization of the developers time.
 * Updating tests: when requirements change, all tests poentially need to be updated, which can lead to extra work.
 * Not compatible with projects: some projects which are more experiment focussed may not be compatible with TDD since the tests would constantly need to be updated.
 * Edge cases not guaranteed: TDD is subject to human error where the developer doesn't consider all possible test cases.
 This may lead to missing edge cases and issues.

+### Tests in group project
+Link to test_api.py is [here](https://github.com/ECE444-2023Fall/project-1-web-application-design-group22-premium-potatoes/blob/feat/event_registration/api/utils/unit_tests/test_api.py)

+My functions: client, populate_db, test_registerEvent, test_unregisterEvent